Deadly Semi Truck Accident Scenarios

 We all see semi-trucks rumbling down the road all the time.
 They’re a common enough sight that we pay them no mind despite the fact that a semi-truck can easily cause some of the most devastating accidents with a single mistake.
 We forget that a truck amounts to 80,000 pounds hurtling at speed on a road.

 Due to the unique nature of a semi truck’s composition and dimensions, accidents involving them tend to take on appropriately unique characteristics.
 An accident with a semi-truck is not so simple as a regular car accident.
-There is significantly more weight, more wheels, a trailer that needs to be controlled carefully, and the catastrophic physics that these aspects of semi trucks contribute to accidents.
+There is significantly more weight, more wheels, and a trailer that needs to be controlled carefully.
+The physics of these aspects of semi trucks contribute to accidents.

 Jackknife Semi Truck Accidents